binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 ## Competitors

-When I started developing purpleteam, as part of the business plan creation I needed to list my competitors.
+When I started developing PurpleTeam, as part of the business plan creation I needed to list my competitors.
 There was really only one.
 Now that competitor has mostly gone away and we have several new ones.

 Just to be clear, when I say competitor, I'm talking about Dynamic Application Security Tools for the web that can be used natively in any build pipeline.

 Our current competitors are doing things differently to us, with different offerings.
-We think purpleteam has unique aspects that make it stand out from the rest.
+We think PurpleTeam has unique aspects that make it stand out from the rest.

 # Next Steps

-purpleteam `local` is now an [OWASP project](https://owasp.org/www-project-purpleteam/).
+PurpleTeam `local` is now an [OWASP project](https://owasp.org/www-project-purpleteam/).

-## Consuming purpleteam
+## Consuming PurpleTeam

-How can you start using purpleteam today?
+How can you start using PurpleTeam today?

 As discussed in the [Environments](#environments) sub section you have a few options